adamtilson/adamtilson.github.io/lecture/lec-16/markdown.md

 ]
 ---
 ## Mathematical Modeling of Engineering Problems
-- In all fields of Engineering, some problems which we are trying to be solved can be modelled mathematically
+- Common to all fields of Engineering, some problems can be modelled mathematically
   - The model is an equation or set of equations
   - The solution to the problem is to solve the equation(s)